 - Operate at a safe speed and always maintain a careful lookout.

 - Have your vessel checked for safety – for free!
 The U.S. Coast Guard Auxiliary offers Vessel Safety Checks at no cost.

 - File a float plan.
 The U.S. Coast Guard recommends that you always tell a friend or family member where you plan to go and when you’ll be back.

 If you are engaging in water sports‚ confine jet skiing and water skiing to daylight hours.
 Also‚ make sure you are familiar with state boating laws.
 By following these rules‚ you can ensure a fun and safe day out on the water for you and your family.

 Contact a Boating Accident Attorney

-If you or someone you love has been injured in a boating accident due to someone else's negligence, you are entitled to receive compensation that covers your medical expenses, lost wages, property damage, and pain and suffering.
-If an accident occurs, California law requires vessel operators to report the incident to the California Department of Boating and Waterways (CDBW).
-Our experienced San Diego accident attorneys at Jurewitz Law Group will make sure that you get the compensation you need and deserve.
-Call us at (619) 387-7503 or (888) 223-1434.
+If you or someone you love has been injured in a boating accident due to someone else’s negligence‚ you are entitled to receive compensation that covers your medical expenses‚ lost wages‚ property damage‚ and pain and suffering.
+If an accident occurs‚ California law requires vessel operators to report the incident to the California Department of Boating and Waterways (CDBW).
+Our experienced San Diego accident attorneys at Jurewitz Law Group Injury & Accident Lawyers will make sure that you get the compensation you need and deserve.
+Call us at (619) 233-5020 or (888) 233-5020.